HIP REPLACEMENT & SSD BENEFITS

 Most hip replacement operations are successful.
 However, some total hip implant surgeries do not work.
 There are people who, after hip replacement, still experience severe pain.
 Also, due to pain and functional limitations, they may not be able to walk without a cane or walker.
 Likewise, they may have trouble sitting and standing for periods of time.

 If you are one of the people whose hip surgery was not successful, you should apply for Social Security Disability benefits.
 You can apply for SSD and SSI benefits online at the Social Security website.
-We can also help you apply if you cannot do it on your own.
+We can also help you apply for benefits if for some reason you cannot do it on your own.

 After hip replacement surgery, you may be able to go back to work, but still be off work for over one year.
 If that is the case, then you might be eligible for disability benefits during the time you were off work.
 This is called a “closed period” of disability benefits.
 A “closed period” of disability has a beginning and an end.
 For example, the beginning might be the day you were told you needed a hip replacement.
 The end date of the period would be the date you went back to work.